ArenKDesai/Aren-s-Notes/Plant Cells.md

 When there's too many solutes outside the cell, so water moves out of the cell and the cell membrane separates from the cell wall.

 ## Cell Wall
 Prevents cytolysis alongside physical protection.
 Provides structural support of plant, and positive pressure in plant tissues keeps water moving up the stem to the leaves.
-Plants store water in a
+Plants store water in a large central vacuole